Pong420/videojs-plus/guide/plugins/Subtitles.md

 #### Note

-- HLS In-Manifest WebVTT subtitles may not supported since i have not resources for testing
+- HLS In-Manifest WebVTT subtitles may not be supported since I have not resourced for testing

 - VideoJS only support `vtt` format.
-Here is one of the method to load `srt` in videojs.
+Here is one of the methods to load `srt` in videojs.
 Inspired by this [comment](https://github.com/videojs/video.js/issues/4822#issuecomment-351939054) and here is a working example with [imshaikot/srt-webvtt
   ](https://github.com/imshaikot/srt-webvtt).

 ```js